-Routine lab and special procedures during pregnancy
+Routine lab and special procedures

 A pregnancy panel will be drawn at or near your first visit.
 It includes blood typing, Rh factor, complete blood count, syphilis, hepatitis, and rubella.